 Results showed an overall positive crude association between breast milk feeding and cognition domain scores, as well as gross motor scores, on the BSID-III (Table 4b).
 Even after adjusting for confounders, children who were fed some/only breast milk in the first 3 months had significantly higher cognition domain scores (P=0.011), as well as gross motor scores than those who were fed only formula (P=0.038).
 Children who were fed some/only breast milk also scored higher for the verbal component of the KBIT at 54 months than those who were fed formula only (P=0.046); the overall score on the KBIT was also significantly higher (P=0.020).
 No significant associations were observed between milk types and any of the school readiness tests at 48 months (Supplementary Table 3b, Online Resource 1).

 Children who had been fed some/all breast milk had better use of strategy in the spatial working memory task than those fed formula only (P=0.023) (Supplementary Table 5b, Online Resource 1).
 No significant associations were observed on tasks of executive functioning (dimensional card sorting, sticker and snack delay), attention (visual expectation) or social-emotional development (novel word learning) (Supplementary Tables 4-6, Online Resource 1).
+F-statistic and P-values for the associations of the type of nursing or milk nutrients with cognitive assessments are shown in Supplementary Tables 7-11, Online Resource 1.

 Discussion